ErpNetDocs/tech/advanced/calculated-attributes/operators/cast.md

 **Example:**

-Let's convert the value of the state of a sales order with type 'enum' to an integer number.
+Let's convert the value of the state of a sales order with the type 'enum' to an integer number.

-Conveting to integer allows for comparison between the states (lower -> higher):
+Converting to an integer allows for comparison between the states (lower -> higher):
 ```
-10: CAST ATTRIB:State CONST:System.Int32
+10: CAST ATTRIB: State  CONST: System.Int32
 ```
 OUTPUT: <br> If 'State = Released', the output will be '30'.